 • A novated lease comes with a fuel card.

-In a novated lease, the employer pays for the car lease (including all running costs) on behalf of their employee.
+When you get a novated lease, the employer pays for the car lease (including all running costs) on behalf of their employee.
 Then the employer makes monthly deductions from the pre-tax earnings of the employee to cover the leasing expenses.

 Once the contract term is over, the employee has the option to pay off the outstanding amount and take ownership of the car.
 Or they can trade the vehicle and get a new car model under a different novated lease.